jeremyclark13/Techozoic-Fluid/readme.txt

 * Added option to change image upload location, images can now be stored in wp-content directory to prevent removal with theme updates.
 * Added border to top of header, and spacing to better frame theme.
 * Added option to use Google Fonts.
+* Added post formating options including where excerpt should be used, and where to display social media icons.
+* Moved options page under the Appearence menu as per Theme Review Guidelines.
+* Added links for all image sizes to gallery pages.

 = Version 1.9.2 =
 * Fixed IE 7 layout error when blog title box was aligned left.